Once

 I did not ejaculate.
 I don't think she "experienced orgasm"

-Neither of us was up too late.
-Neither was regretfully depleted.
+Neither of us was damaged, nor ecstatic.
+Neither was regretfully

 Between